illinois-ceesd/mirgecom/doc/discretization.rst

 for this particular wall treatment.

-In practice, when the fluid operators in :mod:`~mirgecom.euler`, :mod:`~mirgecom.inviscid`, :mod:`~mirgecom.viscous` and the forthcoming Compressible Navier-Stokes modules go to calculate the flux for the divergence of the inviscid transport flux, they call the `~mirgecom.boundary.FluidBoundary.inviscid_divergence_flux` function, which for this adiabatic slip boundary, sets the boundary state, $\b{Q}^+$ by calling :meth:`~mirgecom.boundary.AdiabaticSlipBoundary.adiabatic_slip_state`, and returns the
+In practice, when the fluid operators in :mod:`~mirgecom.euler`, :mod:`~mirgecom.inviscid`, :mod:`~mirgecom.viscous` and :mod:`~mirgecom.navierstokes` modules
+go to calculate the flux for the divergence of physical transport fluxes, they call the `~mirgecom.boundary.FluidBoundary.inviscid_divergence_flux` function, which for this adiabatic slip boundary, sets the boundary state, $\b{Q}^+$ by calling :meth:`~mirgecom.boundary.AdiabaticSlipBoundary.adiabatic_slip_state`, and returns the